mavyfaby/hlsc/README.md

         if the command is valid, then get its corresponding opcode

-        if the opcode is HALT, then add it to the output and exit the program loop else get the initial address of the operand (variable)
+        if the opcode is HALT, then add it to the output and exit the program loop else get the initial address of the operand (variable) and assign it to the operand

         if variable doesn't exist, show error
         else put opcode to the `outputs` and put operand (initial address) to the `operands`